Post-Master's DNP | Admission Requirements

 - A Master’s degree in Nursing (MSN) from a regionally accredited or internationally recognized school.

 - A minimum cumulative grade point average (GPA) of 3.3 on a 4.0 scale in graduate study.

-Current license to practice as a registered nurse or Advanced Registered Nurse Practitioner (A.R.N.P.).
+- Current license to practice as a registered nurse or Advanced Practice Registered Nurse (APRN).

-Have a valid and current national certification in an advanced nursing practice specialty (which attests to the minimum clinical hours for the specialty).
+- Have a valid and current national certification in an advanced nursing practice specialty (which attests to the minimum clinical hours for the specialty).
 If applicant is not nationally certified, certification must be achieved within one year of starting the program.
-International applicants must submit a course-by-course evaluation with a computed GPA from a regionally and professionally accredited institution.

 - DNP Portfolio demonstrating high potential for producing scholarship, including: